✓ ✓

 On 2026-01-13, hundreds of Alberta ranchers gathered in Innisfail.
 AB and called for the federal government to halt its plans to change the animal traceability system.

-In response Alberta Minister of Agriculture RJ Sigurdson issued a statement “asking the Canadian Food Inspection Agency (CFIA) to take the necessary time to ensure the proposed changes are understood and allow concerns to be heard.” and the Alberta Beef Producers (ABP) issued a statement “recommending that the Canadian Food Inspection Agency (CFIA) halt the finalization of the upcoming federal traceability regulation changes”.
+In response Alberta Minister of Agriculture RJ Sigurdson issued a statement “asking the Canadian Food Inspection Agency (CFIA) to take the necessary time to ensure the proposed changes are understood and allow concerns to be heard.” and the Alberta Beef Producers (ABP) issued a statement “recommending that the Canadian Food Inspection Agency (CFIA) halt the finalization of the upcoming federal traceability regulation changes”, and the Canadian Cattle Identification Agency (CCIA) provided this post.

 In response, the Canadian Food Inspection Agency issued a statement that “The CFIA will pause any publication of the regulations until the proposed changes are more widely understood and concerns are heard and taken into consideration.